jose-a-sa/fcup-thesis/README.md

 This allows to change the titles used in the document

+#### `\titlespacing{arg1}`

+- **arg1:**  _line spacing multiplier for the title on the front page_ (default: 1.0)

+This allows to change the line spacing for the title on the front page and booklet by changing this multiplier.
+You may want to adjust this value to 1.15/1.20 after changing to your thesis title.

 #### `\authorname[href]{arg1}`

 - **href:** _hyperlink used on the author field_ (optional)